andrewbierbaum/PlayBac/README.md

 # PlayBac
-record frame-by-frame bacterial movement in visual C++. test video and PlayBac.exe are included.
+record frame-by-frame bacterial movement in visual C++.
+TestVideo.avi and PlayBac.exe are included to see the result.

 See PlayBacDlg.cpp for source code.